Task streams

 Each task stream requires a unique name, and that name cannot be reused even after the task stream is deleted.
 Therefore, ask your administrator if your site has a naming convention, such as user-date-taskNumber, where taskNumber represents an identifier or "job" in your issue tracking application.

-Restriction: DVCS and the graph depotClosed A depot of type graph that is used to store Git repos managed by Helix Core Server.
+Task streams, like sparse streams, do not support p4 unsubmit and p4 resubmit.
+DVCS and the graph depotClosed A depot of type graph that is used to store Git repos managed by Helix Core Server.
 See also Git Connector and classic depot. feature do not support task streams.

 Task streams and depots

 A task stream is the only type of stream that can be in a different depot than its parent.
-To keep a project depot uncluttered by task streams, your Helix Server administrator might choose to establish a depot for task streams.
+To keep a project depot uncluttered by task streams, your Helix Core Server administrator might choose to establish a depot for task streams.
 In this case, create your stream in the task streams depot as a child of a parent in the project depot.
 The separate depot can be a stream depotClosed A depot used with streams and stream clients.
 A stream depot has structured branching, unlike the free-form branching of other depot types.
 See also classic depot and graph depot. or a classic depotClosed A repository of Helix Core files that is not streams-based.
 Uses the Perforce file revision model, not the graph model.
 The default depot name is depot.
 See also default depot, stream depot, and graph depot..

 Task stream promotion, deletion, or unloading